gabriansa/reaching-task/README.md

 ## Implementation of Environment (Folder 2)
+The second folder ([Simulation to Real](https://github.com/gansaldo/reaching-task/tree/main/Simulation%20to%20Real)) contains two main codes:
+- `ReachingTask.py` is the main code used to run the full task on the Sawyer and ZED camera
+- `coordinate_systems_calibration.py` is utilized to calibrate the ZED coordinate system with the Sawyer reference frame

+### `ReachingTask.py`

 Implementing uses a ZED camera and Sawyer Robot the code is ... but it is crucial to calibrate the coordinate systems then use the code